The British Embassy in San Jose maintains and develops relations between the UK and Costa Rica.

 If you’re in Costa Rica and you need advice which is not covered by reading our travel advice then you can contact us online.

-If you’re in Costa Rica and you need urgent help (for example, you’ve been attacked, arrested or someone has died), call +506 2258 2025.
+If you’re in Costa Rica and you need urgent help (for example, you’ve been attacked, arrested or someone has died), call +506 2258 2025 and select the option for consular assistance.

 Get an emergency travel document